Skip to content

 However, that doesn’t guarantee that your assets cannot be stolen.
 There are other ways that you can lose your crypto, even with the secure cold storage offered by hardware wallets.

 Your assets will also be unsafe if an unauthorized person discovers your seed phrase.
-This is because they can use it to generate your keys and thus, steal from you.
+This is because they can use it to generate your keys and steal from you.

 Offline Software Wallets